Eazi-T/book-recommendation-system/README.md

 # book-recommendation-system
 This project focuses on building a book recommendation system using collaborative filtering.
 Collaborative filtering is a technique used in recommendation systems to predict user preferences by collecting preferences from many users.
 The goal is to recommend books to users based on their past interactions and similarities with other users.
-It was completed under the 3MTT program
 The project will cover the complete pipeline, including data loading, exploratory data analysis, data preparation, model building, evaluation, and visualization.
+It was completed under the 3MTT program.

 ## Learning Outcomes
 - Understand the concept of collaborative filtering and its application in recommendation systems.